Fiserv/Commerce-Hub/docs/Online-Mobile-Digital/Secure-Data-Capture/iFrame-JS/iFrame-Customization.md

 ## Field Configuration

-Only a `parentElementId` is required, this is the id for the DOM element on the merchant's page where we will inject the iFrame for that field.
-If other field configuration properties fail validation the portion of configuration that failed validation is simply ignored.
+Only a `parentElementId` is required, this is the id for the DOM element on the merchant's page where Commerce Hub will inject the iFrame for that field.
+If other field configuration properties fail validation, the portion of configuration that failed validation is ignored.

 <!--
 type: tab